jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Guide.md

     ```
   * Implement the delegate in your `ViewController`.
 Xcode helps you for implementation.

-  * ViewController should look below.
+  * ViewController should look like below.
 After you run the Application, it will start publishing with streamId: 'stream123' to your server.
     ```swift
     class ViewController: UIViewController {